Car Loan Restructure: Everything a Filipino needs to know before applying

 The primary goal of restructuring is to make the loan more manageable by adjusting payment terms, reducing the monthly payments, or extending the loan period.
 It's a way to offer financial relief when you’re struggling to keep up with your current loan payments.

 When you restructure your car loan, you aren’t taking out a new loan.
 Instead, you're renegotiating the terms of the original agreement to make it easier for you to meet your financial obligations.
-This could involve extending the loan term, reducing interest rates, or switching to a more favourable payment schedule.
+This could involve extending the loan term, reducing interest rates, or switching to a more favorable payment schedule.

 Car Loan Restructure